chander-dev/voice_conversion/GAN/README.md

 features dir will have the all alingned features in npy array generated/try_1 will have all generated audio models checkpoint will be in checkpoints

+Change model hyperparameter at hparam.py and it will reflect in all other necessary files automatically.